richardzcode/bootstrap-4-react/site/src/docs/getting-started/introduction.md

 ### Original

 This library helps render Bootstrap markups in React.
-It is still original Bootstrap in action.
+It is original Bootstrap in action.
+You do not need to learn a new library.

 ```
 renderComp: introduction_1